-D. The Effect of Bargaining Powers
+D. Effect of Bargaining Powers

-In this section, we illustrate how bargaining powers change the KSBS.
-Table 5 shows example bargaining power values for each of the four experimental sequences based on the motion vector (MV) bit-rates (which are proportional to the average number of motion vectors per pixel p{MV}) and p{NZ} [2] [7] [9] which is the fraction of non-zero transform coefficients (taken from the sequences decoded at 384 Kb/s).
-Table 6 illustrates the KSBS resulting from these sets of bargaining powers.
-We make the following observations:
+Here, we illustrate how bargaining powers change the KSBS.
+Table V shows example bargaining power values for each of the four experimental sequences based on the motion vector (MV) bit-rates (which are proportional to the average number of motion vectors per pixel $p{\rm MV}$ ) and $p{\rm NZ}$ [2], [7], [9] which is the fraction of nonzero transform coefficients (taken from the sequences decoded at 384 kb/s).
+Table VI illustrates the KSBS resulting from these sets of bargaining powers.
+We make the following observations.

-i) Motion related bargaining powers: When the bargaining powers α_i are proportional to $p{i,MV}$ the KSBS favors the tasks with high motion characteristics.
+- Motion-related bargaining powers: When the bargaining powers $\alpha_i$ are proportional to $p{i,MV}$ the KSBS favors the tasks with high motion characteristics.
 In this case, Stefan is favored and it achieves a 33.28 dB PSNR.
 Since the bargaining powers are widely varying among the four experimental sequences, the quality allocation is also widely varying.
-Notably, the Silent sequence, which always achieved the highest PSNR in the KSBS without bargaining powers, now achieves the lowest PSNR (28.32 dB).

-ii) Texture related bargaining powers: When the bargaining powers α_i are proportional to $p{i,NZ}$ the KSBS favors the tasks with more non-zero transform coefficients.
+Notably, the Silent sequence, which always achieved the highest PSNR in the KSBS without bargaining powers, now achieves the lowest PSNR (28.32 dB). - Texture-related bargaining powers: When the bargaining powers $\alpha_i$ are proportional to $p{i,NZ}$ the KSBS favors the tasks with more nonzero transform coefficients.
 Since $p{i,NZ}$ is proportional to the average video bit-rate [17], these bargaining powers are similar for our set of test sequences, however, the high frequency textures of the crowd in the background of Stefan result in it having a higher bargaining power than the other sequences.
-Silent, on the other hand, has comparatively lower frequency textures (particularly in the residual error frames) and has a correspondingly lower bargaining power.
-Hence, compared to the KSBS without bargaining powers, Stefan improves by almost 1 dB while
+Silent, on the other hand, has comparatively lower frequency textures (particularly in the residual error frames) and has a correspondingly lower bargaining powers.
+Hence, compared to the KSBS without bargaining powers 1 dB.